 Activity to try: Invite students to make custom maps on Google that show key historical sites around Washington, DC.

-Students will gain a better understanding of the ins and outs of politics and speechmaking through this compelling account, newly updated for 2012, which describes what it’s like to be front and center as moderator at the presidential debates.
+Students will gain a better understanding of the ins and outs of politics and speechmaking through this compelling account, which describes what it’s like to be front and center as moderator at the presidential debates.

 Activity to try: Watch clips of some of the debates Lehrer describes on YouTube.